Feffote/deep-learning_assignments/README.md

 # deep-learning_assignments

-Here are all my assigments from the Deep Learning Coursera Specialization
+Here are all my assignments from the [Deep Learning Coursera Specialization](https://www.coursera.org/specializations/deep-learning).